-- ✓ The school uses Safeguard to record, monitor, track and report upon all safeguarding incidents. - ✓ Well-kept records are essential to good child protection practice.
-All staff are clear about the need to record and report concerns about a child or children within the school. - ✓ The record should include the child's words as far as possible.
+- ✓ The school uses Safeguard (hosted through the Smoothwall platform) to record, monitor, track and report upon all safeguarding incidents. - ✓ Well-kept records are essential to good child protection practice.
+All staff are clear about the need to record and report concerns about a child or children within the school.
+How to record incidents is part of the annual safeguarding update. - ✓ The record should include the child's words as far as possible.
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies. - ✓ Child protection records are stored securely, with access confined to specific staff, e.g. Designated Safeguarding Leads and the Principal. - ✓ Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals (e.g. child who repeatedly goes missing) and ensuring these are acted upon.
-Each stand alone file should have a chronology of significant events. - ✓ When children transfer school, their safeguarding records are also transferred within 5 working days.
+Each stand alone file should have a chronology of significant events. - ✓ When children transfer school, their safeguarding records are also transferred.
 Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving education setting, with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
-In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a

-- named Designated Safeguarding Lead.
+In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead.
 Files requested by other agencies e.g. Police, should be copied. - ✓ A record of any allegations (proven) made against staff is kept in a confidential file by the Principal.